Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 • 2.30 pm.
 Climb one or two towers for the best views of Bologna:

 • 4-6 pm.
-Take a tourist train and visit Madonna San Luca Basilica a bit outside of the city center.
+Take a tourist train and visit the Madonna San Luca Basilica a bit outside of the city center.

 • 7 pm.
 Take a train back to Florence and have a relaxing dinner there.